 Students must maintain the required cumulative GPA (3.0) set forth in the Graduate Catalog.
-While in the Counselor Education program, if a student receives a grade of C+ in more than one graduate level course, the student may be dismissed from the program upon the receipt of the second C+.
-If a student earns a grade lower than a C+ (i.e. C, C-, D, or F) in any graduate level course, the student may be dismissed from the program.
-In the case of dismissal, the candidate will be provided reasonable assistance to facilitate transition from the program to another academic program, if deemed acceptable and feasible.
+While in the Counselor Education program, if a student receives a grade of C in more than one graduate level course, the student will be dismissed from the program upon the receipt of the second C. In the case of dismissal, the candidate will be provided reasonable assistance to facilitate transition from the program to another academic program if deemed acceptable and feasible.

-Academic Grade Appeal Policy and Procedure

-The grade appeal policy and procedure is designed to provide an undergraduate or graduate student at The University of Mississippi with a clearly defined avenue for appealing the assignment of a course grade, following the posting of final grades that he/she believes was based on prejudice, discrimination, arbitrary or capricious action, or other reasons not related to academic performance.
+Academic Grade Appeal Policy and Procedure The grade appeal policy and procedure is designed to provide an undergraduate or graduate student at The University of Mississippi with a clearly defined avenue for appealing the assignment of a course grade, following the posting of final grades that he/she believes was based on prejudice, discrimination, arbitrary or capricious action, or other reasons not related to academic performance.
 The student's request for a grade appeal must be taken successively to the instructor, the chair of the department (or director of the program) in which the grade was given, and the dean of the school or college to which the department belongs, with a possible resolution of the conflict at any stage.
 Either the student or the instructor may appeal a decision made at the dean's level.
 This formal grade appeal will be reviewed by the Academic Appeals Committee and by the vice chancellor for academic affairs.